 Close Tax Loopholes and Ensure Wealthy Corporations Pay Their Fair Share

-- Tim believes that we cannot justify higher taxes on Maryland’s law-abiding families and small businesses while others avoid paying their fair share.
+- Tim believes that we cannot justify higher taxes on Maryland’s law-abiding families and small businesses while wealthy corporations avoid paying their fair share.
 That is why, as Maryland’s chief tax collector, Tim will utilize highly-skilled personnel, combined with the most current technology and best practices in data analytics, to crack down on tax cheats and recapture money that is rightfully owed to the State of Maryland.

-- Tim knows that true bid competition is the only way to ensure that taxpayers are getting the best possible services at the lowest possible prices.
+- As a businessman and Mayor, Tim has first hand experience with the government procurement process.
+He will work successfully to end those practices that essentially provide the biggest, most politically-connected companies with “contracts for life.”Tim knows that true bid competition is the only way to ensure that taxpayers are getting the best possible services at the lowest possible prices.
 That is why, as a member of the three-member Board of Public Works that approves most government contracts above $200,000, Tim will demand a significant reduction in the number of single-bid, sole source and retroactive contracts that are brought to the Board for approval.